-Section 162(m) of the Code, generally limits the amount a public company may deduct for federal income taxes purposes for compensation paid to its chief executive officer, chief financial officer, and certain other executive officers up to \$1 million per executive office per year, subject to certain exceptions.
-Prior to our becoming a public company, the Board had not previously taken the deductibility limit imposed by Section 162(m) into consideration in setting compensation for the covered executive officers.
+Section 162(m) of the Code generally limits the amount a public company may deduct for federal income taxes purposes for compensation paid to its chief executive officer, chief financial officer, and certain other executive officers up to \$1 million per executive office per year, subject to certain exceptions.
+Prior to our becoming a public company, our Board had not previously taken the deductibility limit imposed by Section 162(m) into consideration in setting compensation for the covered executive officers.
 As a publicly-traded company, the compensation committee is mindful of the benefits of full deductibility of compensation, and intends to operate our executive compensation program to be most efficient and effective for our stockholders.

-The compensation committee believes it is important to maintain cash and equity incentive compensation at the requisite level to attract and retain the individuals essential to our financial success, even if all or part of that compensation may not be deductible by reason of the Section 162(m) limitation.
+The compensation committee believes it is important to maintain cash and equity incentive compensation at the requisite level to attract and retain the individuals essential to our financial success.
+As such, the compensation committee may award compensation to covered executive officers that is not deductible as a result of Section 162(m) if it determines doing so to be in the best interests of the Company and our stockholders.